abdullahkhan53/First-class/README.md

 # First-class
-This is my first class of Git &amp; Github.
+This is my first class of Git &amp; Github..